Inter3sted/Capstone/README.md

 In your .env, make sure you have:
 1. a mapbox api key
 2. a openweathermap api key

+> Optional
-3. a connection to Heroku or some other cloud-based that enables an ability to deploy and manage your site (This is used for a self-created API that checks out a few pizzas with their respective toppings)
+4. a connection to Heroku or some other cloud-based that enables an ability to deploy and manage your site (This is used for a self-created API that checks out a few pizzas with their respective toppings)